marcellmello/marcellmello/README.md

 ### Hi there 👋
-As a Data Engineer, I specialize in Analytics Engineering, data platforms, data governance, data modeling, data quality, analytics, and machine learning.
+As a Data Engineer, I specialize in Analytics Engineering covering data platforms, data governance, data modeling, data quality, and machine learning ( AI ).

 I hold an M.Sc. in engineering from the University of Brasilia (UnB) in Brazil, complemented by a year-long international engineering program in Spain.

-Additionally, I am a researcher and Data Science enthusiast, driven by a strong passion for continuous learning.
-I am particularly keen on leveraging data for research related to urban mobility and bicycles.
+Additionally, I am a researcher and Data Science enthusiast, driven by a strong passion for continuous learning and leveraging data for data-driven solutions through engineering.
 Let's talk?   📫